 Nikita Ares

 Nikita Ares (b.
 1996, Cagayan de Oro, Philippines) is a Seattle-based visual artist whose work explores movement, energy, and the emotional landscape of the self through abstract painting and drawing.
-She immigrated to the United States at 17 and received her BFA from Cornish College of the Arts in 2018.
-Her work spans studio painting, public art, and community-centered workshops, including murals that enliven spaces with vibrant presence.
+She immigrated to the United States at 17 and received a bachelor's degree in fine art from Cornish College of the Arts in 2018.
+Her work spans studio painting, public art and community-centered workshops, including murals that enliven spaces with vibrant presence.
 Ares has created outdoor murals across Washington and beyond, and she continues to expand her practice through collaborations and socially engaged projects.

 Kenji Stoll

-Kenji Stoll is a Tacoma based artist with a background in design, graffiti art, murals and community based public art.
+Kenji Stoll is a Tacoma-based artist with a background in design, graffiti art, murals and community-based public art.
 His work often layers patterns, natural imagery and motifs, informed by his Japanese American heritage and Japanese art.
-He enjoys working on public art projects because of their accessibility, and the ways in which it shapes our shared understanding of who we are and where we live.
+He enjoys working on public art projects because of their accessibility, and the ways they shape our shared understanding of who we are and where we live.

 Timeline